Materials management: Types of construction projects and how this effects materials management

-Typically, the more technically challenging a project is, the more difficult materials management becomes; However, the need for transparent materials tracking is highlighted in these types of projects.
+Typically, the more technically challenging a project is, the more difficult materials management becomes; however, the need for transparent materials tracking is highlighted in these types of projects.

-Residential construction projects- Residential projects can be homes or apartment buildings, that are intended for living.
+Residential construction projects: residential projects can be homes or apartment buildings, that are intended for living.
 Managing material flows in these projects is usually easier, because typically engineering and construction teams as well as budgets are smaller, in comparison to projects listed later in this article.
-Also, technical specifications of projects don't vary as much as for example in heavy-industry construction projects.
+Also, technical specifications for residential projects do not vary as much as, for example, in heavy-industry construction projects.

-Commercial construction projects- These types of projects include retail stores, your restaurants and hotels.
+Commercial construction projects: these types of projects include retail stores, restaurants and hotels.
 The complexity of the project and the needs for thorough material tracking will typically depend on the size of the project.

-Specialized industrial construction projects- These projects are large-scale and technically complex.
+Specialized industrial construction projects: these projects are large-scale and technically complex.
 Examples of these types of projects include nuclear power plants, chemical processing plants, steel mills, pulp mills and oil refineries.
 The materials procured for these projects require specific engineering knowledge (i.e. piping, valves, motors, industrial tanks, fans, boilers, control valves etc.).
 The importance of material tracking in these types of projects is extremely high, because the project network is large, materials are procured from all over the world and the construction sites are typically in remote locations with poor infrastructure.

-Industrial construction projects- Examples of industrial construction projects include warehouses and manufacturing facilities.
+Industrial construction projects: examples of industrial construction projects include warehouses and manufacturing facilities.
 These types of projects tend to be slightly more complex than residential or commercial construction projects and they require more technical knowledge.
 This increases the need for efficient materials management.